adamchainz/django-rich/README.rst

 You can also use it as a base for further customization.
 Since only output is modified, it should combine well with other classes.

-The test runner provides the following benefits:
+The test runner provides the following features:

 * Output is colourized wherever possible.
   This includes Rich’s default `highlighting <https://rich.readthedocs.io/en/stable/highlighting.html>`__ which will format numbers, quoted strings, URL’s, and more.